Course Overview

 This course is delivered for 17 weeks.

-This course has 2 different methods and is ran part as day provision and evening provision.
+This course has 2 different delivery methods and runs part-time as either day provision or evening provision.